Particleboard

 - Because particleboard is a type of unfinished composite panel made from residual wood fiber, such as chips and shavings, it is carefully value-engineered for each application.
 This results in product solutions that are substantially less expensive than alternatives.

-Regulations by the California Air Resources Board (CARB) and the U.S. Environmental Protection Agency (EPA) establish formaldehyde emissions limits of 0.09 ppm for particleboard.
-Panel emissions are measured using an ASTM test procedure conducted by an accredited laboratory, and the results are reviewed and certified by a third-party certification body.
-While EPA TSCA Title VI is the most stringent emissions standard in the world, many particleboard manufacturers have voluntarily developed no-added formaldehyde (NAF) and ultra-low emitting formaldehyde (ULEF) products.
-A list of companies currently producing NAF/ULEF products is available here.
+Regulations by the California Air Resources Board (CARB) and the U.S. Environmental Protection Agency (EPA) establish formaldehyde emissions limits for particleboard.
+To meet the needs of the market, many particleboard manufacturers have voluntarily developed no-added formaldehyde (NAF) and ultra-low emitting formaldehyde (ULEF) products.

-CPA’s laboratory and certification services have been recognized by both CARB and EPA.
-For more information on our state-of-the-art testing and certification programs, click here.
-In addition, CPA’s Eco-Certified Composite (ECC) is a voluntary industry standard that establishes key environmental criteria for composite panels.
+CPA’s Eco-Certified Composite (ECC) is a voluntary industry standard that establishes key environmental criteria for composite panels.
 To earn the ECC label, a manufacturer must meet CARB and EPA formaldehyde emissions requirements for 100% of their panels 100% of the time, even if panels are manufactured in countries where these regulations do not apply.
 The standard also specifies carbon footprint, life-cycle inventory, and other verifiable environmental practices and emphasizes the responsible use of wood fiber.
-For more information on the ECC program, click here.
+For more information on the ECC program.

 Product Finder